jiyimeta/swift-observable-user-defaults/README.md

 # swift-observable-user-defaults

-This library enables us to observe user defaults easily.
+This library enables us to observe userDefaults easily.
 It can be managed in Package.swift or Xcode project.

 ## Usage